 - Practice Mode Timing - These boxes control the timing of each portion of the practice mode sequence.
-When the robot is enabled in practice mode the DS automatically proceeds through the modes indicated from top left down to bottom left then up to top right and down.
+When the robot is enabled in practice mode the DS automatically proceeds through the modes indicated from top to bottom.

 - Audio Control - This button controls whether audio tones are sounded when the Practice Mode is used.

 The USB Devices tab includes the information about the USB Devices connected to the DS

 - USB Setup List - This contains a list of all compatible USB devices connected to the DS.
 Pressing a button on a device will highlight the name in green and put 2 *s before the device name

 - Rescan - This button will force a Rescan of the USB devices.
 While the robot is disabled, the DS will automatically scan for new devices and add them to the list.
 To force a complete re-scan or to re-scan while the robot is Enabled (such as when connected to FMS during a match) press F1 or use this button.

 - Device indicators - These indicators show the current status of the Axes, buttons and POV of the joystick.